MLB Betting in PA

 Preseason takes place in Florida and Arizona, and each team will have several games to play as they get ready for the regular season.

-The games that matter begin in late March and run through the end of September.
+The games that matter begin at the beginning of April and run through early October.

 Each of MLB’s 30 teams play a 162-game schedule.
 Teams are broken down into two leagues — American and National — with three divisions each.